AMENDMENTThis chapter was updated in April 2021 to reflect changes from the revised Working Together to Safeguard Children.

 For all referrals to Children's social care, the child should be regarded as potentially a child in need, and the referral should be evaluated on the same day that it was received.
 A decision must be made by a qualified social worker supported by line manager within one working day about the type of response that is required.

 New referrals and referrals on closed cases should be made to the Children's social care duty social worker.
-Referrals on open cases should be made to the allocated social worker for the case (or in their absence their manager or the duty social worker).
+Referrals on open cases should be made to the child's allocated social worker (or in their absence their manager or the duty social worker).

 The referrer should provide information about their concerns and any information they may have gathered in an assessment that may have taken place prior to making the referral.
 The referrer will be asked for information about some of the following:

 - Full names (including aliases and spelling variations), date of birth and gender of all child/ren in the household;

 - Family address and (where relevant) school / nursery attended;